thenbrent/multisite-user-management/readme.txt

 == Screenshots ==

-1. **Super Admin Options** - Super admins can choose the default role for each site.
+1. **Network Admin Settings** - Super admins can choose the default role for each site.

 == Changelog ==